Pre-Admission Testing

 Location: 2 East

-The PACU is staffed 24 hours per day and seven days per week.
+The PACU is staffed 24/7 year-round.
 The PACU now is comprised of two united yet distinct units.
 Between the two units we have increased our capacity to care for 34 patients at one time.

 Each bed is equipped with cardiac and invasive monitoring.

-The Post Anesthesia Care Unit nursing staff includes many people with more than 15 years experience in the field.
+The unit nursing team includes many people with more than 15 years’ experience in the field.
 This diverse group comes from emergency, intensive care and medical-surgical nursing backgrounds.
-Between the two units, approximately 75 to 95 patients are treated during a normal workday schedule.
-Acuity ranges from a simple procedure requiring local anesthesia and sedation to a complex major trauma patient requiring general anesthesia and close 1:1 care.
+Between the two units, 75 to 95 patients are treated during a normal workday schedule.
+Acuity ranges from a simple procedure requiring local anesthesia and sedation to a complex major trauma patient requiring general anesthesia and one-on-one care.

 Nurse Anesthesia

-Concentration Coordinator – Jim Jones, MSN, CRNA
+Chief CRNA – Jim Jones, MSN, APRN, CRNA

 Location: 2 North